CACILTD/forecaster/user-guide/Automation/Workflows.md

 ### Forecast

-At this step of the workflow users are able to select the predicitve model to be used for the forecast.
+At this step of the workflow users are able to select the predictive model to be used for the forecast.
 Users can either re-use the model selected within the project or setup a new one.
-By clicking on the "..." button right next to the model, the Model Parameters screen appears where users can also define or ammend the model's parameters.
+By clicking on the "..." button right next to the model, the Model Parameters screen appears where users can also define or amend the model's parameters.

 ![Forecast](imgs/Workflows_Forecast.png)

 ### Export Data

-After Forecast users can export the results by setting this up at the Export Data task. is used to
+The Export Data task is used to export the results of a workflow and save them into the user's computer.
+From the properties pane users can setup a Target Directory where the file will be saved.

+{% hint style="info" %}
+The Target Directory can be a network folder so the results can be directly shared with others.
+{% endhint %}

 ![Export Data](imgs/Workflows_ExportData.png)